 2005: HUD funding provided for the construction of a new Park Center apartment complex - Haley's Park.

 2006: Park Center added Homeless Outreach Services and received the NAMI Program of the Year Award.

 2007: Homeless Outreach Services is awarded the Tennessee Ending Homeless Outstanding Community Service Award.
 Haley's Park opens.

-2008: Park Center expands its programs by offering services to young adults, ages 18 - 24, through the Emerging Adults Program.
+2008: Park Center expanded its programs by offering services to young adults, ages 18 - 24, through the Emerging Adults Program.

 2009: Park Center celebrated its 25th anniversary.

-2011: Park Center began training staff for the national Certified Psychiatric Rehabilitation Practitioner (CPRP).
-As a result, Park Center has 15 CPRPs on staff, more than any other mental health provider in the state of Tennessee.
+2011: Park Center began training staff for the national Certified Psychiatric Rehabilitation Practitioner (CPRP) exam.
+As a result, Park Center has 18 CPRPs on staff, more than any other mental health provider in the state of Tennessee.

 2014: Park Center celebrated its 30th anniversary.